enckse/armq/README.md

 make
 ```

-to compile with a different port using sockets
+to compile with a different port using sockets (default port is 5000)
 ```
 make SOCKETS=1 PORT=1234
 ```